HÖRST

 Why firmware updates are important

-Firmware updates play a crucial role in the stability of the connection and can help to optimize the sound quality.
-They often improve the communication between the TV and the connected speakers, making the audio transmission more efficient and stable.
-Bug fixes provided by firmware updates can, for example, resolve problems with the synchronization of picture and sound, connection interruptions or unwanted interference in sound reproduction.
-In addition, new features can be unlocked to improve the user experience, such as enhanced sound modes or support for additional audio formats.
+Firmware updates play a crucial role in connection stability and can help optimize sound quality.
+They often improve communication between the TV and connected speakers, making audio transmission more efficient and stable.
+Bug fixes provided by firmware updates can resolve issues such as picture and sound synchronization problems, connection interruptions, or unwanted interference in sound reproduction.
+In addition, new features can be unlocked that improve the user experience, such as advanced sound modes or support for additional audio formats.

 Regular updates

-It is advisable to regularly check the TV or speaker menu for new firmware updates.
-These updates are often easy to install and only require a few steps.
-As soon as an update is available, it should be carried out promptly to ensure that the system always remains up to date and offers the best possible performance.
-In many cases, the installation of an update is also offered automatically when the device is connected to the internet.
+It is recommended to regularly check for new firmware updates in the menu of your TV or speakers.
+These updates are often easy to install and require only a few steps.
+Once an update is available, it should be installed promptly to ensure that the system remains up to date and delivers the best possible performance.
+In many cases, the installation of an update is also offered automatically when the device is connected to the Internet.